greghaskins/spectrum/README.md

 [Spectrum](https://github.com/greghaskins/spectrum) is inspired by the behavior-driven testing frameworks [Jasmine](https://jasmine.github.io/), [mocha](http://mochajs.org/), and [RSpec](http://rspec.info/), bringing their expressive syntax and functional style to Java tests.
 It is a custom runner for [JUnit](http://junit.org/), so it works with many development and reporting tools out of the box.

-## Dependencies

- - JUnit 4
- - Java 8

-(The Spectrum runner itself should be compatible back to Java 6; verified support for specs written using [Retrolambda](https://github.com/orfjackal/retrolambda) is forthcoming.)

 ## Example

 > see also [ExampleSpec.java](src/test/java/specs/ExampleSpec.java)